StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 `terraform apply`

-This will run a plan and pass the changeset to be executed by terraform.
+This will run a `terraform plan` and pass the changeset to be executed by terraform.
 Apply should prompt yes or no.

-If we want to automatically approve an apply we can provide the auto approve flag eg. ` terraform apply --auto=approve`
+If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto=approve`

+(Executes the provisioning of the resources.)

 ### Terraform Destroy

 `terraform destroy`

-This will destroy resources.
+This will destroy all the resources that were created.
+(The safest way to get rid of resources; don't clean up manually.)

 You can also use the auto approve flag to skip the approval prompt eg. `terraform destroy --auto-approve`